mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

 ![png](https://raw.githubusercontent.com/beckernick/beckernick.github.io/master/images/clustering_laws_images/clusters_histogram.png)

-So it's not uniformly distributed (which makes sense), but it's not a **_complete_** trainwreck.
+So it's not uniformly distributed (which makes sense), but it's also not exatly obvious that 50 was a good choice of `k`.
+Oh well!
 Good enough to push forward.
 Let's assign the bills to their clusters and see if they make sense.
 We'll create a dictionary with the clusters as keys and the laws as values assigned to their respective clusters.